-Defined Benefit plans have been around forever, but have been dyeing off since the 1990’s.
+Defined Benefit plans have been around forever but have been dying off since the 1990s.
 In recent years however, we have seen a notable uptick in both traditional DB and Cash Balance Plan (CBP) utilization.
 These solutions are typically geared to a very specific niche group who have small headcount, repeatable profits and desire large tax deductions.
 The good news is that these plans do NOT need to be funded before the end of the year, simply created as a legal trust.
-Year end is the time to see if this niche happens to fit your specific needs and find out if this plan option can give your micro-business owner six figure tax deductions.
+Year-end is the time to see if this niche happens to fit your specific needs and find out if this plan option can give your micro-business owner six figure tax deductions.

 To learn more about Defined Benefits, watch this recording of RSG’s recent webinar: